Othent/KMS-server-new/README.md

 For the server, particularly:

 - If `data.keyName` is present, validate the data according to the format / shape required by the old server.
+The exception to this is `createUser`, which would not have any `data`.

-- If `data.fn` is present, validate the data according to the format / shape required by the new server, and unwrap it (remove that unnecessary `data` (`data.data`) property in the response).
+- If `data.path` is present, validate the data according to the format / shape required by the new server, and unwrap it (remove that unnecessary `data` (`data.data`) property in the response).

 For the SDK, particularly:

 - Remove `data.keyName`.
-- Add `data.fn` and validate this on the server as well.
+- Add `data.path` and validate this on the server as well.
 - Stop using `BufferObject` / `LegacyBufferObject` / `LegacyBufferRecord` and instead serialize/send the data as `B64string`.
 - Also update the parsing of the responses after the server stops sending that unnecessary `data` property.